Do I Have Autism Spectrum Disorder?

 Medical tests may be useful in determining if ASD is associated with a known syndrome or medical condition.

 Genetic tests should be offered.
-Currently, 10-20 percent of children with ASD have abnormalities of their chromosomes.
+Currently, 10-20 percent of children with ASD have abnormalities in their chromosomes.

 Genetic testing should be strongly considered if a child has unusual physical features, developmental delays, and/or a family history of fragile X syndrome or intellectual disability.